transcom/mymove/docs/adr/0064-designing-semantic-api-endpoints.md

-This approach would allow the users of the Prime to focus on semantic actions on resources in a one-to-one manner rather than having the user of the Prime to have to manage updating resources and associating themselves.
+This approach would allow the users of the Prime to focus on semantic actions on resources in a one-to-one manner rather than having the user of the Prime to have to manage updating resources and associating resources themselves.

 To remove a diversion of a shipment, an endpoint named `cancelMTOShipment` would allow the Prime user to remove a shipment.
 The Prime method handler would check